 The central nervous system (CNS) is the most complex entity in the human body.
 It is susceptible to irreversible degenerative and traumatic injuries, which can severely impair its function and significantly reduce the life quality of patients.
 CNS diseases and injuries remain some of the most challenging medical, social, and economic problems to date.
 Specifically, CNS diseases such as Alzheimer's disease (AD) and Parkinson's disease (PD) are significantly more prevalent in the elderly.
 With an aging global population, the number of people affected by these degenerative neurological disorders is expected to rise to unprecedented levels.
 Therefore, laboratory-based, bottom-up studies of the complicated pathophysiological mechanisms of CNS diseases promise to accelerate the evaluation and development of novel repair strategies.

 A series of recently developed techniques hold promise to accelerate the investigation of nervous system disease mechanisms and contribute to the development of novel therapies.
 First, the genomics revolution has led to the identification of specific copy numbers and gene variants that confer an increased risk of brain disorders.
-Second, the swift pace of genome engineering tool development with CRISPR-Cas9 has enabled rapid, precise, and multiplexed genome modifications to investigate gene-function relationships in cellular, rodent, and primate models.
+Second, the swift pace of genome engineering tool development has enabled rapid, precise, and multiplexed genome modifications to investigate gene-function relationships in cellular, rodent, and primate models.
 Third, patient-derived somatic cells can now be converted into human-induced pluripotent stem (hiPS) cells capable of differentiating into a wide variety of cellular lineages in culture.
 These advances in cellular reprogramming make it possible that the in vitro generation of neurons and other brain cell types from an individual's unique genetic background.
 Lastly, the bioengineering of stem cell-derived, self-organizing, three-dimensional (3D) cell cultures also known as organoids introduces more degrees of developmental freedom and models brain structure in remarkable and surprisingly complex ways.

 AD is characterized by progressive memory, language, and behavioral dysfunction and is associated with β-amyloid plaques and neurofibrillary tangles in extracellular and intracellular neuronal spaces, respectively.
 Mouse models lack neurofibrillary tangle pathology, and while monolayer neuronal cultures from AD patients express toxic proteins, they lack both plaques and tangles, which limits their utility as model systems.